rementia/vocab-app/README.md

 ### When using without login

-If you do not log in, your learning state is saved only in the browser's localStorage.
+If you do not log in, the app can still display vocabulary and restore browser-local UI state through localStorage.

 Examples of locally saved data:

 - selected volume
 - current word position
 - app mode
-- local settings
+- display settings
+- sidebar state

 This data stays only in the same browser and device.
 It is not shared across devices.